nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 ---
-**Use case 12: Review the group of individuals assigned to a task**
+**Use case 12: Find the group of individuals assigned to a task**

 **Main Success Scenario (MSS):**

-1. User reviews the list of people assigned to a specific task.
+1. User requests for the list of persons assigned to a specific task.

 2. OfficeConnect displays all the individuals assigned to the task.